junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 The absolute loss is defined as  L1 = (1/m) * sum( abs( yi - y'i))

+You can find a desciption of the available [metrics here](https://docs.microsoft.com/en-us/nimbusml/concepts/metrics)

 Running the code as is yeilds an R-Sqaured of 0.608, we will want to improve this.
 A first step would be to start to experiment with the feature selection, perhaps to start with a reduced list of features *after* we have a clearer understanding then consider getting a wider set of data.